iamhari20/Perform-column-operations-on-the-dataset-Adidas-and-Nike/README.md

-# perform column operations on the dataset Adidas and Nike
+# Perform column operations on the dataset Adidas and Nike